itsderek23/covid19-repo-recommender/web_app/README.md

 heroku config:set PROJECT_PATH=web_app
 ```

-As `web_app` is contained with a mono-repo related to the Covid19-Repo-Recommender project, we need to tell Heroku to set the project path to the `/web_app` directory vs. the default (the root directory).
+As `web_app` is contained within a mono-repo related to the Covid19-Repo-Recommender project, we need to tell Heroku to set the project path to the `/web_app` directory vs. the default (the root directory).
 The `subdir` buildpack and `PROJECT_PATH` env var are used for this.
 Setup based on [this SO response](https://stackoverflow.com/questions/39197334/automated-heroku-deploy-from-subfolder).